 El Camino Hospital Exceeding National Standards

-El Camino Hospital has received the Gold Seal of Approval from The Joint Commission for disease-specific care certification.
-El Camino Hospital demonstrated that its stroke program is meeting and actually exceeding national standards and guidelines that can significantly improve outcomes for stroke to earn this certification.
+El Camino Hospital’s Los Gatos and Mountain View campuses have received the Gold Seal of Approval from The Joint Commission for disease-specific care certification.
+El Camino Hospital’s two campuses have received this designation by demonstrating that its stroke programs are meeting and exceeding national standards and guidelines that can significantly improve outcomes for stroke to earn this certification.

 The American Heart Association/American Stroke Association recognize hospitals for their success in using its Get With The Guidelines program to improve the quality of care for heart disease and stroke patients.